Andrei Chikatilo: Snare

 The discovery of more victims sparked a massive police operation.
 Because several victims' bodies had been discovered at railway stations on one rail route through the Rostov Oblast, Burakov suggested a plan to saturate all larger stations in the region with an obvious uniformed police presence which the killer could not fail to notice.
 The intention was to discourage the killer from attempting to strike at any of these locations and to have undercover agents patrol smaller and less busy stations, where the murderer's activities would be more likely to be noticed.
 The plan was approved, and both the uniformed and undercover officers were instructed to question any adult man in the company of a young woman or child, and note his name and passport number.
-Police deployed 360 men at all the stations in the Rostov Oblast, but only undercover officers were posted at the three smallest stations on the route through the oblast where the killer had struck most frequently—Kundryucha, Donleskhoz, and Lesostep—in an effort to force the killer to strike at one of those three stations.
+Police deployed 360 men at all the stations in the Rostov Oblast, but only undercover officers were posted at the three smallest stations on the route through the oblast where the killer had struck most frequently—Kundryucha, Donleskhoz, and Lesostep—to force the killer to strike at one of those three stations.
 The operation was implemented on 27 October 1990.

 On 30 October, police found the body of a 16-year-old boy, Vadim Gromov, at Donleskhoz station.
 The wounds upon Gromov's body immediately linked his murder to the manhunt: the youth had been strangled, stabbed twenty-seven times and castrated, with the tip of his tongue severed and his left eye stabbed.
 Gromov had been killed on 17 October, ten days before the start of the initiative.
 The same day Gromov's body was found, Chikatilo lured another 16-year-old boy, Viktor Tishchenko, off a train at Kirpichnaya station and killed him in a nearby forest.
-Tishchenko's body—bearing forty separate knife wounds—was found on 3 November.
+Tishchenko's castrated body—bearing forty knife wounds—was found on 3 November.